‘Avatar 2’ makes waves with $134 million domestic debut

 An estimated 66% of the $435 million opening weekend revenue came from worldwide 3D ticket sales.

-Travis Reid, CEO at 3D company RealD, set a “new benchmark for the current 3D marketplace.”
+Travis Reid, CEO of 3D company RealD, set a “new benchmark for the current 3D marketplace.”

 Over $48.8 million of the global total came from IMAX screens alone (1,543 in 80 markets), the company’s second biggest weekend.